SK-EID/smart-id-java-client/README.md

 * `relyingPartyUUID`: Required.
 UUID of the Relying Party.
 * `relyingPartyName`: Required.
 Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.
 * `certificateLevel`: Level of certificate requested.
 ADVANCED/QUALIFIED/QSCD, defaults to QUALIFIED.
 * `nonce`: Random string, up to 30 characters.
 If present, must have at least 1 character.
-Used for overriding idempotency.
+Used for overriding idempotent behaviour.
 * `capabilities`: Used only when agreed with Smart-ID provider.
 When omitted, request capabilities are derived from certificateLevel.
 * `requestProperties`: A request properties object as a set of name/value pairs.
 For example, requesting the IP address of the user's device.
 * `initialCallbackUrl` : Optional.
 Must match regex `^https:\/\/([^\\|]+)$`.
 If it contains the vertical bar `|`, it must be percent-encoded.
 Should be used for same-device flow.